Neuromyelitis Optica Program

 Neuromyelitis Optica Patient Day

-The first regional Neuromyelitis Optica Patient Day is planned for October 30, 2016.
-Join us to learn more about NMOSD, meet other people with the condition, and enjoy food and music.
-Topics to be discussed include new research into NMOSD, symptom management, and ongoing clinical trials.
-Participants also can join the CIRCLES Biorepository.
+The second regional Neuromyelitis Optica Patient Day is planned for Sunday, November 12, 2017.
+Join us to learn more about NMOSD, current research, and to meet other people with the condition.
+Breakfast and lunch will be provided.